yueli711/COVID-19/README.md

 # What is this repository for?

 * 'DESeq2' R package was used to normalization the reads count and find out the differetially expressed genes (DEGs).
 These DEGs were used in Ingenuity Pathway Analysis.
-* 'ASSIGN' R package was used to generate a 25-gene signature.
+'ASSIGN' R package was used to generate a 25-gene signature.
-* The 25-gene signature was validate in the same database, and in an independent lung sample database from patients, specially, in bronchoalveolar lavage fluid (BALF) cells and peripheral blood mononuclear cells (PMBC).
-* A single cell data of GSE145926 was used to confirm the some of the upregulated genes.
-* The signature was assessed in the ConnectivityMap dataase.
+* We have provided the code and various intermediate data files that we produced in performing the analyses we describe in the manuscript.